 Not everyone’s house will burn down.
 Maybe only one house in a hundred will burn down.
 The $300,000 that insurance pays out for your burned-out shell of a house came from 100,000 others, $3 at a time, whose homes didn’t burn down.

 They distribute the risk and costs to many people.

 In some cases, insurance is forced upon us, like auto insurance, because our future on 20th Century streets and highways is not that hard to foresee.

 We will get in an accident at some point.
-You will either hit someone or you’ll get hit by someone else.
+You will either hit someone or get hit by someone else.

 How do they know this?
 In this case, it isn’t only probabilities and theory – we have a history of people hitting other people from which to draw.

 Likewise, health insurance is NOT insurance against unexpected illness.
 Indeed, we don’t know which health problem will strike, but it’s nearly guaranteed one will someday.